dpippert/hello-world/README.md

 1. For any given gameid and ltype, bets are always placed against the line having the most recent date.

-1. Meaning of thenum depends on ltype as follows.
+1. Meaning of num depends on ltype as follows.

     a. **AML** Away team money line.